WorksAbout

 How I work

-I value clear communication, considered collaboration, and a calm, structured workflow.
+I value clear communication, considered collaboration, and a structured workflow.
 Projects typically begin with alignment around goals and constraints, followed by iterative design and development — sharing progress early and refining as we go.

 Credentials & affiliations